IBM-Cloud/openwhisk-sql-query/README.md

 export INSTANCE_CRN=<your instance crn>
 ```

 SQL Query requires an IAM token to be used when making API calls.
-Since IAM tokens expire after 60 minutes, it's advised to create an API Key.
-The API key will be referenced during package deployment.
+Since IAM tokens expire after 60 minutes, it's advised to create an API Key that will be used to generate an IAM token when the functions run.
+The API key will be saved during package deployment.

-3. Log in to IBM Cloud and select [Manage > Security > Platform API Keys](https://console.bluemix.net/iam/#/apikeys).
 4. Create an API key for your own personal identity, copy the key value, and save it in a secure place.
+Do this from either the UI or command line:

+    - UI: Log in to IBM Cloud and select [Manage > Security > Platform API Keys](https://console.bluemix.net/iam/#/apikeys).
 After you leave the page, you will no longer be able to access this value.
+    - Command Line:
+        ```sh
+        export API_KEY=`ibmcloud iam api-key-create usage-tutorial-key -d 'apiKey created for http://github.com/IBM-Cloud/cloud-usage-samples' | grep 'API Key' | awk ' {print $3} '`
+        ```

 ## Installing the SQL Query package